 18. What’s the difference between an emerald tree boa and a green tree python?

-Since they're both small green snakes with white patterns on their scales, it's common for emerald tree boas and green tree pythons to be confused for one another.
+Since they’re both small green snakes with white patterns on their scales, it’s common for emerald tree boas and green tree pythons to be confused with one another.

 When you look closer, however, there are a number of differences between them.